akaanirban/NSL-Spindle/README.md

 ## Simulator

-Time-stamped SQLite database of environment information (location, speed, indicators) and reference to Kafka Streams functions to activate.
+Time-stamped database of environment information (location, speed, indicators) and reference to Kafka Streams functions to activate.

-Daemon to read and run SQLite-specified streams programs for each "cluster".
+- Daemon to read and run SQLite-specified streams programs for each "cluster".
-Daemon process to relay data between "Vehicles" and "Cluster Head."
+    - Daemon process to relay data between "Vehicles" and "Cluster Head."
-Daemon process to sink data "to Cloud."
+    - Daemon process to sink data "to Cloud."
-Process to produce data for each "Vehilce."
+    - Process to produce data for each simulated vehicle